Skip to content

 Identity and first-run guide

-The Web workbench sends the same identity to configuration REST calls and CopilotKit agent runs.
-When the user changes, the workbench remounts the data-task workspace so sessions, selected resources, files, artifacts, live run state, and quick-start progress stay scoped to that user.
+The Web workbench sends the same identity to configuration REST requests and CopilotKit agent runs.
+When the user changes, the workbench remounts the data-task area so sessions, selected resources, files, outputs, live run state, and onboarding progress stay in the current user scope.

-First-time users see a quick-start guide.
-Use the round ? button near the user area to reopen it.
-The guide can fill an example prompt into the chat input and waits for you to send the task before moving to the console step.
+First-time users see the quick guide.
+Reopen it with the circular ? near the user area.
+The guide can fill an example prompt and waits until you actually send a task before advancing to the console step.

 Layout